diedomin/OpenAce/README.md

 Make sure you provide the necessary Gluetun environment variables in an `.env` file.

-For more information, please refer to:
+For more information, please refer to [Gluetun VPN](https://github.com/qdm12/gluetun).

 ---